larrykluger/Question-2-Answer-Proxy-SSO-Plugin/README.markdown

 You will install the software on your Q2A system, modify your authentication system, and then configure and test.

 Watch the [**Installation Screencast**](http://marketing.masteragenda.com/screencasts/q2a_proxy_sso_install/index.html) Note that this is a **different screencast** than the one listed above.
 The screencast is large and may take several minutes to download and start.
+The screencast is for the first version of the plugin.
+Now the installation is even faster.

 ### Question 2 Answer Installation

 1. Download the project from github by using the "Downloads" button.
 Copy the qa-plugin/proxy-sso-login to your installation's qa-plugin directory.

-2. qa-include patches: Several core Q2A files need to be patched to enable the plugin.
-Copy/over-write the files in qa-include to your Q2A installation.
+2. qa-include patches: One core Q2A file needs to be patched to enable the plugin.
+Copy/over-write the file in the plugin's qa-include directory to your Q2A installation.

-3. css patch: copy the qa-theme/Default/qa-styles.css file to your installation.
-If you've already modified your css file, then just add the following new rules for the new "flash" div:
+3. css new rules: add the following to your question2answer css file.
+Your default css file is in qa-theme/Default/qa-styles.css

           .qa-flash {background:#efe; border:1px solid #090; color:#090; font-size:16px;
                      padding:6px; text-align:center; margin-bottom: 10px; width: 80%; font-weight: bold;}
           .qa-flash p {color:#090; font-size:12px; font-weight: normal; text-align:center; margin-top: 6px;}

 4. qa-config changes.
-See the qa-config-example.php file for new parameters QA_COOKIE_DOMAIN, QA_ENABLE_REG_AUTH, and QA_PROXY_SSO_DEBUG.
+Set QA_COOKIE_DOMAIN as described below.

-5. QA_EXTERNAL_USERS in your config file should be set to false.
+QA_EXTERNAL_USERS in your config file must be set to false.

+5. Login to question2answer as a Super Administrator.
+Goto the **Admin** page.
+Choose the **Layout** tab.
+Near the bottom of the page, find the **Proxy SSO Greeting** widget.
+Click "add widget."
+Choose Position: Main area - Top.
+Click "Show widget in this position on all available pages" Click "Add Widget"
+You are now back on the **Layout** tab's screen
+Click "Save options"

 ### Add an SSO url to your authentication website